nodesmith/aion-wiki/Graphical-Interface.md

 If setting up Aion for the first time:
 - Download and extract the Aion kernel as per the _Getting the Kernel_ step in the [Kernel section of the Aion Owner's Manual](https://github.com/aionnetwork/aion/wiki/Aion-Owner's-Manual#kernel).
+- You should now have a directory named `aion` containing the Aion kernel and GUI

 If you have an already-configured copy of Aion v.0.2.9+:
 - Verify that in your config.xml file, ensure Java API is enabled [TODO: Put full path of mainnet config file]; i.e.: